 There’s also a couple of ‘Recent Location’ options which allow you to quickly connect to some of your favourites.
 For example, one for privacy and another for unblocking content like Netflix.

-Settings are minimal on the app and apart from choosing between TCP and UDP OpenVPN protocols, there’s little else to set up… or mess up if you’re not great with technology.
+Settings are minimal on the app and apart from choosing between TCP and UDP OpenVPN protocols, there are few other customisable security features.
 The app can however be set to auto-connect when you switch your phone on so you don’t even need to enter the app itself to stay protected on a permanent basis.

 You can select from ExpressVPN’s extensive network of VPN locations in over 94 countries which are split into ‘Recent’ and ‘Recommendation Locations’ and also grouped by ‘Continent’ if you need to select a specific country.

-The service is covered by their 30-day money back guarantee so you’ve got loads of time to test it in different circumstances across Wi-Fi and mobile networks.
+The service is covered by their 30-day money back guarantee so you’ve got loads of time to test their strict no logging service in different circumstances across Wi-Fi and mobile networks.

 2. NordVPN – Feature rich